nicklalone/CIST_2500/11_R_Stuff_2_3/Day2.md

 ### <a id="dwd"></a> Dealing with Data

 Here, we'll import a dataset.
 The dataset we're working on is, "Student" and can be found on Canvas.
+As we have in the past, point your working directory toward that folder and right click on it, import it.

+Once this is done, you'll have your data import screen.
+Here, you need to worry about some very important things:
+1. Set your delimiter to semi-colons.
+1. Rename your dataframe into something that is useful for you.
+1. Click import.

+Once the data frame is loaded.
+Do the following:
+1. Make sure lsr, tidyverse, summarytools, ggplot, tidyr, and rcompanion are loaded with the command ```Library(packagenamehere)```.
+1. Once these are all loaded.
+I would recommend the following to run and explore your data:
+	* ```freq(yourdataframe)``` and then look through these to look for any abnormalities.
+	* Open up the code book.
+This is called, ```student.txt``` and it will tell you what all your data is coded with.

 ### <a id="catr"></a> Categorical Data in R

-### <a id="shift"></a> Shifting from Text to Numbers
+### <a id="shift"></a> Shifting from Text to Numbers or Vice Versa

 ### <a id="filt"></a> Filtering / Layers